STRHercules/ModernCompanions/DESCRIPTION.md

 Modern Companions is a faithful NeoForge 1.21.1 port/rebrand of *Human Companions* with new branding, gem-style spawn eggs, a bundled BasicWeapons-inspired arsenal, and expanded class kit flavor.
 Hire RPG-flavored human followers, gear them up, and command them with a clear stance UI.

 ## What You Get
-- **Eleven Recruitable Roles:** Knight, Vanguard, Axeguard, Berserker, Scout, Archer, Arbalist, Beastmaster, Cleric, Alchemist, Stormcaller —each with tailored AI, weapon prefs, and perks.
+- **Fourteen Recruitable Roles:** Knight, Vanguard, Axeguard, Berserker, Scout, Archer, Arbalist, Beastmaster, Cleric, Alchemist, Stormcaller, Fire Mage, Lightning Mage, Necromancer—each with tailored AI, weapon prefs, and perks.
 - **Spawn Gems:** All spawn eggs are class-colored gems on the Modern Companions creative tab; they still behave like eggs but match the new branding.
 - **Custom Weapons:** Daggers, clubs, hammers, spears, quarterstaves, and glaives in every vanilla material (plus bronze if that mod is present).
 Standard crafting recipes (JEI/REI friendly); companions auto-prefer their class weapon type.
 - **RPG Stats & Leveling:** STR/DEX/INT/END shape damage, speed, XP gain, and bulk.
 A superlinear XP curve makes high levels meaningful; health scales with END and level.
+- **RPG Stats & Leveling:** STR/DEX/INT/END shape damage, speed, XP gain, and bulk.
+A superlinear XP curve makes high levels meaningful; health scales with END and level.
+- **Limits:** There is **no level cap** and **no hard limit on party size**—you can level companions indefinitely and command as many as you can gather; only performance/server rules apply.
-- **Commands in the GUI:** Follow ↔ Patrol ↔ Guard cycle, alert/hunt toggles, stationary mode, auto-pickup, patrol radius +/- (2–32), clear target, release.
+- **Commands in the GUI:** Follow ↔ Patrol ↔ Guard cycle, alert/hunt toggles, **sprint toggle** (on = sprint, off = jog), auto-pickup, patrol radius +/- (2–32), clear target, release.
 Shift+right-click to sit/stand, right-click to open the screen.
 - **Deep Taming Loop:** Each untamed companion demands two specific foods/resources; supply both stacks to tame.
 They self-heal from food in their 6×9 inventory and politely ping you when hurt and empty.
 - **Resurrection Built-in:** Tamed companions drop a Resurrection Scroll containing full NBT/gear.
 Hold a nether star in off-hand to activate (adds a glint), then use the scroll on a block/face to respawn them exactly there; Beastmaster pets are cleared on revival to avoid duplicates.
 - **Beastmaster Pets:** Permanent pet (wolf/fox/cat/panda/camel/hoglin/etc.) that auto-respawns, inherits STR/DEX/END scaling, and ignores friendly fire from its master.
+- **Better self-care:** Along with regular veggies and cooked foods, Companions now eat enchanted golden foods/honey and will drink beneficial potions (regen/instant health, etc.), applying the effects and returning empty bottles when they can.
+- **Staying close:** Follow AI recalls companions that drift ~35 blocks away on the same dimension to a safe spot near you.

 ## Worldgen & Spawns
 - Companion buildings generate across the Overworld (random-spread set); each spawns exactly **one** resident when generated.